Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Around the end of the 11th century, Roger de Busli built a motte and bailey castle on the summit of a hill, known as Tica’s Hill, about half a mile south of Dadsley.
 Soon, a cluster of houses and their accompanying yards, grew up around the castle ditch.
 The dwellings quickly became numerous enough to be thought of as a small village, and the settlement took its name from the hill, and became known as 'Tickhill', and so it remains until this day.
 The village continued to flourish and grow throughout the medieval period, and a number of very early buildings still exist in the modern day town.

-Sadly Tickhill suffered a reversal of fortunes in later centuries.
+Tickhill suffered a reversal of fortunes in later centuries.
 The Dissolution of the Monasteries affected the local Benedictine Community, and the castle was reduced to ruins during the 1640's Civil War.
 By the 18th century, the town was a poor shadow of its former self.
-However, modern day Tickhill is an attractive and popular small town with many quaint and historic features.
+However, modern day Tickhill is a very attractive and popular small town with many quaint and historic features.
 It has two local primary schools, and a good selection of everyday shops.
 The nearest railway station is at Doncaster.
-Three bedroom houses in Tickhill start around £195,000.
+Three bedroom houses in Tickhill start around £200,000.

 Wath-Upon-Dearne was referred to in the Domesday Book as 'Wad'.
 For long centuries it remained a quiet rural settlement, just south of a ford on the River Dearne.
 Interesting developments came and went.
 There was a popular local racecourse that eventually fell into disuse in the mid 19th century, and a pottery that capitalised on the local clay but eventually failed.
 The Dearne and Dove Canal, flourished briefly, but closed in 1961 due to lack of maintenance and insufficient traffic.
 History passed without leaving any significant mark until the arrival of the coal mines.